BirjuVachhani/adaptive_theme/README.md

 [Video](https://github.com/BirjuVachhani/adaptive_theme/assets/20423471/c3a9fd05-c266-468c-a929-f54c17ece3ba)

-## Ceveats
+## Caveats

-#### Non-Persist theme changes
+#### Non-Persistent theme changes

 > This is only useful in scenarios where you load your themes dynamically from network in the splash screen or some initial screens of the app.
-Please note that `AdaptiveTheme` does not persist the themes, it only persists the theme modes(light/dark/system).
+Please note that AdaptiveTheme does not persist the themes, it only persists the theme modes(light/dark/system).
 Any changes made to the provided themes won't be persisted and you will have to do the same changes at the time of the initialization if you want them to apply every time app is opened. e.g changing the accent color.